 1. Princeton University in Princeton, NJ

-Princeton University is an Ivy League school that U.S. News & World Report ranked second among national universities in 2011.
-The university also ranked number one in the nation for its graduate history program, according to U.S. News & World Report in 2009.
+Princeton University is an Ivy League school that U.S. News & World Report ranked first among national universities in 2015.
+The university also ranked number one in the nation for its graduate history program, according to U.S. News & World Report in 2013.

-Through the History Department, students can earn a Bachelor of Arts (B.A.) and a Doctor of Philosophy (Ph.D.).
+Through the History Department, students can declare a major as an undergraduate and pursue a Doctor of Philosophy (Ph.D.).
 Programs can include specialized studies in American, European, African or regional Asian history.
-According to the department, a well-regarded area of study is pre-modern European history.
-Focused and multidisciplinary courses are taught by roughly 60 faculty members.
+According to the department, a well-regarded area of study is the Program in History of Science.
+Focused and multidisciplinary courses are taught by roughly dozens of faculty members.

 2. University of California - Los Angeles

-The University of California in Los Angeles (UCLA) is a top research school that U.S. News & World Report ranked second among all public universities in the country and 25th overall for 2011; as of 2009, UCLA's graduate history program also ranked ninth in the nation.
-With more than 70 faculty members and around 1,500 undergraduate and graduate students, the History Department at UCLA is among the largest in the country.
+The University of California in Los Angeles (UCLA) is a top research school that U.S. News & World Report ranked second among all public universities in the country and 23rd overall for 2015; as of 2013, UCLA's graduate history program also ranked ninth in the nation.

 At UCLA, history majors are exposed to a broad range of topics, including the study of ancient civilizations, the history of various cultures and eras, contemporary nations and religions.
 They also examine the historical effects of significant social, scientific and technological developments.
 Selected undergraduates and graduate students in the Student Research Program may participate in advanced research projects with faculty mentors.